noaione/yuusha-shoukan-ln/sources/v07/chapter4.md

 [I knew that this was supposed to be such a place that would have tight security, but the atmosphere is different from the last time we came here.]

-{Yes, the First Princess is that important to this country.]
+[Yes, the First Princess is that important to this country.]

 [...I wonder if it’s alright though?
 She’s letting us use the assembly hall that was supposed to be for an important occasion...]